Pedram-Mirkarimi/libradesk/README.md

 ## ✨ Overview

-**Library Management System** is a desktop app designed to handle core library operations such as:
+**LibraDesk** is a desktop app designed to handle core library operations such as:
 - managing users and books
 - tracking borrow/return transactions (loan records)
 - generating reports (via Stimulsoft, if available)